garshub/SER502-Spring2022-Team2/README.md

     2. Run via JAR:

       a.
-In the terminal, navigate to the directory where the Levinal.jar is present.
+In the terminal, navigate to the directory where the Lexinal.jar is present.
       b.
 Write your lexinal code and save it with .lxl extension (Ex - input.lxl)
       c.
 Open a cmd prompt or a terminal where your Lexinal.jar is.
 (Can be done in IntelliJ Terminal).
       d.
 Side note, the input.lxl file can be anywhere, just give it absolute path in the cmd prompt.